CSE citation style requires knowledge, patience, and time.

 - use 12 pt. font;

-- include a header with an abbreviated title of your paper and a page number at the top of each page (flash both of them right).
+- include a header with a full or an abbreviated title of your paper and a page number at the top of each page (flash both of them right).

 - N.B.
 The title page in CSE format has neither header nor page number.